Sejjil

 Sejjil Development

-Development of the Sejjil missile likely began in the late 1990s, but stems directly from development work of previous Iranian missiles, most notably the Zelzal SRBM.
+Development of the Sejjil missile likely began in the late 1990s, but stems directly from development work of previous Iranian missiles, most notably the Zelzal short-range ballistic missile (SRBM).
 Its use of solid propellant, in particular, is due to fuel technology advancement made in conjunction with the Zelzal program during the 1990s, the development of which is believed to have been aided by China.1

-Though the missile has a similar size, weight, and range to the Shahab 3 variants, its use of solid-propellants is a major improvement on the Shahab design.
-Solid propellants allow for a faster launch times, leaving the missile much less vulnerable during launch.
+Though the missile has a similar size, weight, and range to the Shahab 3 variants, its use of solid propellants is a major improvement on the Shahab design.
+Solid propellants allow for a faster launch time, leaving the missile less vulnerable during launch.
 Because solid-propellant missiles do not have to be fueled immediately prior to launch, they are more easily transported.
-On the other hand, solid propellant missiles have particular performance characteristics that make them more difficult to guide and control.
-How Iranian engineers have overcome these hurdles is unknown, but it seems likely that they have modified Shahab guidance systems and/or received considerable foreign assistance.2
+On the other hand, solid-propellant missiles have particular performance characteristics that make it more difficult to guide and control.

 Specifications